nctsiridis/plife/README.md

 - Modify `build/simulation.txt` to manually adjust particles, the attraction matrix, or epochs.
 - The `simulation.txt` file can be renamed; specify the correct filename when running the simulation.
 However, `runner.py` uses `build/simulation.txt`.

+## Build System

+If you wish to modify the particle simulation code (`src/main.c`), you must set up your Conan environment or link dependencies manually.
+Conan is a package manager for C/C++ and is used in this project to resolve the SDL2 and ZLIB dependencies.
+Please refer to the [Conan official documentation](https://docs.conan.io/2/index.html).